Visiting Portugal

 - EU/EEA citizens Travel freely with passport or national ID.
 No visa or ETIAS needed.

-- Visa-required nationals Schengen Visa required (€80).
-Apply at embassy of your main destination.
+- Visa-required nationals currency}).
+Submit your application at the embassy of your primary destination.

-Airports in Portugal
+Stay Connected in Portugal

 Travel Questions about Portugal

-Do I need a visa or ETIAS to visit Portugal?
+Do I need ETIAS to visit Portugal?

-Is Portugal in the Schengen Area?
+Is Portugal part of the Schengen Area?

-How long can I stay in Portugal?
+How long can I stay in Portugal without a visa?

 Last updated: